edgedb/edgedb/docs/datamodel/functions.rst

 Declaring functions
 ===================

-This section describes the syntax to declare a function.
+This section describes the syntax to declare a function in your schema.

 Syntax
 ------

-Define a new function corresponding to the :ref:`more explicit DDL commands <ref_eql_ddl_functions>`.

 .. sdl:synopsis::